 Centre Coast Brookfield MLP & Energy Infrastructure Fund (3.8%) – share price weakness used to rebuild the position

 Centre Coast Brookfield MLP & Energy Infrastructure Fund (click here to visit the manager’s website) is a US pipeline company that is similar to First Trust MLP (a long-time holding of PGIT’s that has featured in its top 10 holdings for some time) that invests in US oil and gas pipelines and other infrastructure.
 Broadly, the share prices of US pipeline companies have struggled during the last three years.
-A primary driver has been a weaker oil price, but MLPs have also been hampered by changes to the tax regime in the US that have eroded the benefits of the MLP structure.
+A primary driver has been a weaker oil price, but businesses structured as Master Limited Partnerships (MLPs) have also been hampered by changes to the tax regime in the US that have eroded the benefits of the MLP structure.

 However, as discussed in our previous notes, the pipelines benefit from long-term (typically 20-year) contracts that are inflation-linked, unregulated and not price- and volume-sensitive.
 PGIT’s managers say that, while the market frets about the impact of a lower oil price, the structure of the transit contracts for pipeline companies means that, like toll roads, their earnings are largely indifferent to the value of the commodity they are transporting.
 In fact, a lower oil price suggests high volumes and higher earnings at the margin (the managers say that underlying growth in volumes has been strong and this is feeding through to earnings growth) and shipping and oil companies still need to pay to get their product to market.